 INSERT statement and reuse the automatic numbering value as the foreign key value in a subsequent statement.
 It was interesting to see how they’re implemented differently across Oracle, MySQL, and SQL Server while providing the same utility.

 Below is a synopsis of how you implement these in Oracle, MySQL, and SQL Server.

 The first thing to qualify is that Oracle is generally always in a transactional mode.
 That means you don’t need to do anything special to set this example up.

-Oracle doesn’t support automated numbering in tables.
-However, you can use sequences to mimic automated numbering.
+Oracle doesn’t support automated numbering in tables prior to Oracle 12c.
+Oracle 12c introduces identity columns, and the mechanics change.
+However, you can use sequences to mimic automated numbering prior to Oracle 12c and without identity columns in Oracle 12c.
 A sequence is a structure in the database that holds a current value, increments by a fixed value – typically 1.
 Sequences are available in SQL and PL/SQL scopes through two pseudo columns.
 The pseudo columns are

 .currval (note the two r’s because it’s not a stray dog).